sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 Is also common to express availability as percentage between uptime and downtime of the system.
 For example a system availability referred as a 99% (two nines) means that over a year its downtime is 3.65 days.
 A system reliability with 99.999% is refered as five nines.

+**SECURITY**: Is the propierty of a system that evaluates its ability to deal with malicious actions or attacks.

+Take into account, that there is a significative difference between the concepts of safety and security, both terms account protection against a damage, but security implies a malicious or intended action to do a damage, while safety relates to an unintended situation.

 **DEPENDABILITY**: Is the truthworthiness of a system so there is a justified confidence in the tasks it must perform.